vrettasm/PyCamcoil/README.md

 ## Performance
 ---

-The code can also be called independently in any other Python programs by importing the main module as:
+The code can also be called independently in any other Python program by importing the main module as:

 ```